ThatGuyJamal/sneaky.css/README.md

 A custom sass lib for building css components.

+## Installing

+Installing sneaky.css is simple.
+Locate the [releases](https://github.com/ThatGuyJamal/sneaky.css/releases) tab and download the latest release.
+This will give you the full compiled sass lib in one index.css file.
+Simple ref it in your project and your good to go.

+If you have any problems please make an [issue](https://github.com/ThatGuyJamal/sneaky.css/issues)

 ## Self building

 This lib is not ready for real world use.
 For now you can run the lib locally.
 You need to use `gulp`. install it globally using `npm i -g gulp` or whatever command you wish.
 Then in the project root run `gulp`.
 This will compile the sass into css.